Samuel Merritt University

 |General Program Description|

 There are a total of 41 weeks of full time clinical experiences in the program.
 Students spend one week full-time (40 hours) in clinical experiences in local clinical facilities during three didactic semesters, starting in the second semester.
 There are two full-time eight-week experiences interspersed in the curriculum, one following the majority of the musculoskeletal content in the fall and the other following the majority of the neuromuscular and pediatric content in the summer.
 Students begin a 22-week, full-time internship in January after the last academic semester.
-There is no tuition charged during the internship, and students progress from a student to a mentored staff clinician role.
+No tuition is charged during the internship when the students transition from student physical therapists to entry level clinicians, under the mentorship of experienced clinical instructors.
 Clinical experiences and internships are available throughout the United States, with the highest concentration in northern California.

-There are eight full-time and 32 part-time faculty.
-Two other full-time University faculty teach in the DPT program.
-Of these full-time faculty members, all hold post-professional doctoral degrees and four are board certified clinical specialists.
-All part-time faculty members are practicing clinicians, three are board certified clinical specialists and two are graduates of post-professional residency programs.
-Over the past three years, the faculty has published 28 publications in peer-reviewed journals.
+There are nine full-time and 73 part-time faculty.
+Of these, all full-time faculty members hold post-professional doctoral degrees and four are board certified clinical specialists.
+All part-time faculty members are practicing clinicians.
+Over the past three years, the faculty have 29 publications in peer-reviewed journals.
 The full-time faculty to student ratio is 1:11.
-The faculty student ratio in clinical lab courses is 1:10 and in anatomy lab it is 1:16.
+The faculty to student ratio in clinical lab courses is 1:10 and in anatomy lab it is 1:16.

 The University enrolls over 1400 students.
 The Department of Physical Therapy enrolls 38 students each fall into the DPT program.